Ranks of abelian varieties in cyclotomic twist families: Integral orbits of binary cubic forms

 We recall some facts about cubic rings over $F$ and over $\O_F$ \cite{BST}.
 The action of $\SL_2$ on $V$ extends to the following action of $\GL_2$: if $\gamma = (\begin{smallmatrix} a & b\\c& d\end{smallmatrix})$, then

-If $R$ is a principal ideal domain, then a \emph{cubic ring over $R$} is an $R$-algebra which is free of rank $3$ as an $R$-module.
+If $R$ is a principal ideal domain, then a \emph{cubic ring over $R$} is an $R$-algebra $S$ that is free of rank $3$ as an $R$-module.
+The discriminant of $S$ is a well-defined element of $R^\times/R^{\times 2}$.

 \begin{proposition}[Levi, Delone--Faddeev, Gan--Gross--Savin] For any principal ideal domain $R$, there is a discriminant preserving bijection between $\GL_2(R)$-orbits on $V(R)$ and isomorphism classes of cubic rings over $R$.
-Moreover, this bijection is functorial in $R$. \end{proposition} \begin{proof} As explained in \cite{BST}, the bijection sends a cubic $R$-ring $S$ to any binary cubic form representing the cubic map $S/R \to \wedge^2_R (S/R)$, $s \mapsto s \wedge s^2$, which is functorial in $R$. \end{proof}
+Moreover, this bijection is functorial in $R$. \end{proposition} \begin{proof} Building on \cites{levi, delone-faddeev, gan-gross-savin}, it is shown in \cite{BST} that the bijection sends a cubic $R$-ring $S$ to any binary cubic form representing the cubic map $S/R \to \wedge^2_R (S/R)$, $s \mapsto s \wedge s^2$, which is functorial in $R$. \end{proof}